-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Wednesday, August 2, 2017.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Wednesday, August 2, 2017.

 Companies that do business in Phoenix, Arizona, want to make money.
 Most do so ethically and legally.
 However, when a company operates in a way that is neither ethical nor legal, they may be guilty of fraud.